arantespp/arantespp.com/posts/blog/great-good-okay-and-bad-product-managers.md

 - **Great**: _Great PMs know when it's time to disembark amicably & muster up the courage to do it._
 - **Good**: _Good PMs find a way to motivate themselves to deliver value despite being at odds with the company's values.
 Even within rapidly deteriorating cultures, they pledge to go down with the ship._
-- **Okay**: Okay PMs don't do a good job when their values are at odds with the company's values and don't have courage to leave.
+- **Okay**: Okay PMs don't do a good job when their values are at odds with the company's values and don't have the courage to leave.
 - **Bad**: Bad PMs behaviors help deteriorate the company's culture.

 ### 28/ PM-Driven vs Product-Obsessed Companies